swansonk14/random_pairs/README.md

 ## Usage

-First, create a text file containing all the people to be paired, one on each line.
-For instance, `examples/people.txt` contains the following:
+First, create a CSV file containing all the people to be paired with their email addresses, one on each line.
+For instance, `examples/people.csv` contains the following:

 ```
+Name,Email
-Person A
+Person A,person_a@random_pairs.com
-Person B
+Person B,person_b@random_pairs.com
-Person C
+Person C,person_c@random_pairs.com
-Person D
+Person D,person_d@random_pairs.com
 ```

 Then run `random_pairs.py`, indicating which file contains the people to pair and where the pairings should be saved.
 For example:

 ```
-python random_pairs.py --people_path examples/people.txt --pairings_path examples/pairings.txt
+python random_pairs.py --people_path examples/people.csv --pairings_dir examples/pairings
 ```

-This will then save the pairings to `examples/pairings.txt`, which will look like the following:
+This will then save the pairings to `examples/pairings/pairing_<i>.csv` for each pairing `<i>`, which will look like the following:

 ```
----------- Pairing 1 ----------

-Person B + Person C
-Person D + Person A

----------- Pairing 2 ----------

-Person B + Person A
-Person C + Person D

----------- Pairing 3 ----------

-Person B + Person D
-Person A + Person C
+Name_1,Email_1,Name_2,Email_2
+Person B,person_b@random_pairs.com,Person C,person_c@random_pairs.com
+Person D,person_d@random_pairs.com,Person A,person_a@random_pairs.com
 ```

-If there are an odd number of people, then one person will be paired with "Nobody" in each pairing.
+If there is an odd number of people, then one person will be unpaired in each pairing.

 ## Options